jhwheeler/fluidlan-blog/pages/building-this-blog/index.md

 Doing some more research, I found [React](https://facebook.github.io/react/) and started learning with Wes Bos' epic course, [React for Beginners](https://reactforbeginners.com/) (I also learned Markdown from his free course).

+## The Importance of a Mentor

+I'm incredibly blessed to have the support of an experienced programmer as my mentor.
+You can see Hakini's Github [here](https://github.com/dimddev).
+He's a real powerhouse back-end developer and sysadmin, and having his insights and guidance is key.
+If you're looking to start programming yourself, find someone you can turn to when you're really stuck - it'll be huge help in the end!
+But don't ask them for every little thing - part of becoming a true programmer is learning to solve problems on your own.
+Independence and self-reliance is what it's all about!

 ## Gatsby